caellach/voicemeeter-auto-attach-bus/README.md

 For easy reference, these are the options:

 options:

-  -h, --help
-			show this help message and exit
+  -h, --help         *show this help message and exit*

-  --vendor-id VENDOR_ID
-                        Hexadecimal Vendor ID of the device --product-id PRODUCT_ID
+  --vendor-id VENDOR_ID        *Hexadecimal Vendor ID of the device*

-                        Hexadecimal Product ID of the device --connect-delay CONNECT_DELAY
+  --product-id PRODUCT_ID        *Hexadecimal Product ID of the device*

-                        Delay in seconds before setting Voicemeeter output after connection --bus-index BUS_INDEX
+  --connect-delay CONNECT_DELAY        *Delay in seconds before setting Voicemeeter output after connection*

-                        The bus index to use in Voicemeeter --device-name DEVICE_NAME
+  --bus-index BUS_INDEX        *The bus index to use in Voicemeeter*

-                        The name of the device as recognized by Voicemeeter (Name from --list- devices)
+  --device-name DEVICE_NAME        *The name of the device as recognized by Voicemeeter (Name from --list-devices)*

-  --list-devices
-			List all available output devices and exit --check-delay CHECK_DELAY
+  --list-devices        *List all available output devices and exit*

-                        Delay in seconds between checking if the device is connected --voicemeeter-version {1,2,3,6}
+  --check-delay CHECK_DELAY        *Delay in seconds between checking if the device is connected*

-                        Specify the Voicemeeter version to run.
-(1=Voicemeeter, 2=Banana, 3=Potato, 6=Potato x64)
+  --voicemeeter-version {1,2,3,6}        *Specify the Voicemeeter version to run.
+(1=Voicemeeter, 2=Banana, 3=Potato, 6=Potato x64)*

-  --device-type {wdm,ks,mme,asio}
-                        Specify the device type (valid values: wdm, ks, mme, asio)
+  --device-type {wdm,ks,mme,asio}        *Specify the device type (valid values: wdm, ks, mme, asio)*